Tribal Tattoos: History and Styles

 Samoan tribal tattoos for men are often made with bold patterns, as their major purpose was to make the warriors look more intimidating to the animals and rivals.

 Also, these Samoan tattoo designs are often made at those places who are clearly visible and are the strong parts of the body, such as shoulders, thighs, chest, upper arms, forearms, back, etc.

 Sun rays Samoan tribal designs, Ocean swirls Samoan tattoo designs, and Marquesan cross is some of the popular tattoo designs in Samoan tribal tattoos.

 Who doesn’t know Dwayne Rock Johson, “The Rock”? he has Maori tribal tattoo design on him as a chest-shoulder-arm tattoo print.
 I just stated the above fact to create some excitement.

-Actually, Maori tribal tattoos are majorly about face tattoos.
+Actually, Maori tattoo designs are majorly about face tattoos.
 Maori people used to consider the head, like a sacred part on their body.
 Hence, their face tattoos were the significance of their status in society.

 Maori face tattoos hold very deep meanings and in the ancient times, each Maori face pattern used to represent the rank, the profession, and the social status of the wearer.

 Maori face tattoos were the reward to certain people of the society based on their achievements and success.
 Hence, they were a matter of pride for the wearer.

 But, the sad part, is that at that time, there were no modern tattoo needle machines, which makes a tattoo experience full of sweet pain, nowadays.
 The tattoo experience for Maori people was a very painful affair, and only braves could have survived that pain.